 Three Gorges Dam / Yangtze River Diversion: the Chinese Government, with the Three Gorges Dam being China’s largest mega project since the Great Wall, has a different view of dams and diverting rivers compared to National Geographic, the BBC, and the 1.4 million water migrants who had to move because of the dam.

-White Gold: The government of the Republic of Uzbekistan has a different view of the necessity of growing cotton in a parched land—along with the amount of water (and pesticides) needed for its cultivation—compared to the teenagers that are forced to harvest cotton to graduate, or the teachers and doctors that are forced to harvest cotton to avoid losing their jobs.
+White Gold: The government of the Republic of Uzbekistan has a different view of the necessity of growing cotton in a parched land (along with the amount of water—and pesticides—needed for its cultivation) compared to the teenagers that are forced to harvest cotton to graduate, or the teachers and doctors that are also compelled to harvest cotton to avoid losing their jobs.